risingwavelabs/risingwave-docs-legacy/docs/ingest/formats-and-encode-parameters.md

 :::note
-Please make a distinction between the parameters set in FORMAT and ENCODE options and that set in the other clauses, like the `WITH` clause.
+Please make a distinction between the parameters set in FORMAT and ENCODE options and that set in the `WITH` clause.
 Set them in the right place and do not misuse them.
 :::